Discrete distributions are learnable from metastable samples: Numerical Experiments

 \subsection{Strongly metastable distributions in the Curie-Weiss model}

+In this section, we illustrate some of the abstract results and constructions from the earlier sections to the specific case of the Curie-Weiss (CW) model.
+This model is defined by the following energy function on $n$ binary spin variables ($\sigma_i \in \{1, -1\}$) parameterized by a coupling constant $J$ and a magnetic field $h$,

+This model is widely studied in statistical physics where it serves as a canonical model for understanding symmetry-breaking phase transitions.
+The all-to-all connectivity of this model makes it an ideal candidate for theoretical and numerical explorations \cite{levin2010glauber, kochmanski2013curie}.
 We can construct explicit examples of strongly metastable states with small $\eta$ in the CW model.
 The CW model has permutation invariance i.e. the probability of observing a certain configuration of spins in this model only depends on their total sum.
 Define the \emph{magnetization} of a spin configuration as $m(\usigma) = \sum_i \sigma_i/n$.
 Then the probability of observing a configuration with magnetization $m$ is proportional to $e^{-n\Psi(m)}$, where the \emph{free energy} $\Psi(m)$ of the model

 dictates the essential statistical properties of this system.
 Here $S(m) = \frac1n\log{\binom{n}{\frac{n(1 + m)}{2}}}$ is the entropy term.
 The minima of this free energy function also correspond to regions in the state space from which Glauber dynamics struggles to escape \cite{griffiths1966relaxation}.

-We will use these known connections between metastability and the minima of the free energy to construct strongly metastable states around these minima.
+The approach taken here follows a classical paradigm from mean-field statistical mechanics and phase-transition theory: one studies the free energy as a function of the relevant order parameter and analyzes its local expansion near its minima.
+For the Curie-Weiss model, the magnetization is the natural order parameter, and the minima of $\Psi(m)$ correspond to the thermodynamic phases of the model.
+A local expansion of $\Psi(m)$ around these minima therefore describes the local concentration of the Gibbs measure, making it a natural starting point for the construction of metastable states.
+This is exactly the perspective underlying Landau-type descriptions of phase transitions and standard analyses of the Curie-Weiss free energy landscape \cite{LandauLifshitz1980, ellis1978statistics}.

 Inspired by the statistical physics picture, we look for candidate metastable states by analyzing $\Psi(m)$.
-We motivate this method of construction of metastable states further in \SupI~\ref{app:cw_meta} matching the conditionals of candidate metastable states with that of the true distribution.
-There we find that the metastable states the closely match the conditionals of the true distribution are centred around the minima of the free-energy.
-Now, define $m_0$ to be the positive value where the gradient of the free-energy vanishes,
+We motivate this method of construction of metastable states further in \SupI~\ref{app:cw_meta} by matching the conditionals of candidate metastable states with that of the true distribution.
+There we find that the metastable states that closely match the conditionals of the true distribution are centered around the minima of the free energy.
+Now, define $m_0$ to be the positive value where the gradient of the free energy vanishes,

 We can construct candidate metastable states by using a $K$-order Taylor approximation of the free energy around this minimum point.
 Notice that the first order terms vanish and the constant term can be ignored as we are working with energies.
 These candidate metastable states can be defined by a free energy function fixed by the order of the expansion as follows,